 Clocking in at just three hours start to finish (most of it hands-off resting time), this ciabatta recipe is a perfect option for a lazy weekend or evening baking project!

-For a personal sized homemade ciabatta, check out my small batch mini ciabatta which uses just one cup of flour, and if you're a garlic lover be sure to check out my crusty roasted garlic ciabatta bread.
-I've also got a great recipe for twisted ciabatta breadsticks which use a lower hydration version of this recipe as a base!
+If you're a garlic lover be sure to check out my crusty garlic-infused ciabatta bread.
+I've also got a great recipe for twisted ciabatta breadsticks which uses this recipe as a base!
+I even used this ciabatta recipe as a base to make my foolproof white sandwich bread loaf recipe.

-This soft and fluffy ciabatta bread is perfect for tearing into chunks and dunking in my best olive oil bread dip, making cheesy ciabatta garlic bread, used for buns when making juicy turkey burgers, assembling deli style tuna salad or smashed egg salad sandwiches, or toasting up one of my classic ciabatta cheesesteak sandwiches!
+This soft and fluffy ciabatta bread is perfect for tearing into chunks and dunking in my best olive oil bread dip!
+But I also love using it to make cheesy ciabatta garlic bread slices, and toasting it up to make one of my delightfully quirky ciabatta cheesesteak sandwiches!

 Jump to: